-With proper knowledge you will be ready to go outside and get your favorite tea herb that you will enjoy through whole year.
-Making your own tea can be a great hobby, adventure and a big helper when you seek for natural remedies for diseases and health symptoms, so let’s get to it.
+With proper knowledge, you will be ready to go outside and get your favorite plant that you will enjoy throughout the year.
+Picking herbs can be a great hobby, adventure, and a big helper when you seek natural remedies for diseases and health symptoms, so let’s get into it.

 The rules for the harvesting herbs

 These are a few basic rules for gathering tea.

 - Never gather protected and rare plants.
 These drugs can be bought at the pharmacy store